rustenburgJ/IASC-2P02/blog.md

 #### UNIX and Mid nineteen sixties

 The operating system Unix overtook Von Neumann's machine programmed with asssembly language.
-UNIX had shells and used modularity, making it a little less open and accessible than previous opreating systems programmed with assembly language.
+UNIX had shells and used modularity, making it less open and accessible than previous opreating systems programmed with assembly language.

   **Unix**   |        **Race**
   ------ | -----------------------------